tammo-v/astro-platform-starter/src/pages/notation.md

 layout: ../layouts/Layout.astro
 ---

-Symbolic Computing operates on mathematical objects directly — not as flattened values, but as compositional forms that remain active throughout execution.
-This includes numbers, functions, expressions, and matrix entries, each represented in a symbolic structure designed for reuse, transformation, and delayed evaluation.

-This page introduces the notation system that makes symbolic execution possible.
-You’ll see how numeric values, fractional forms, exponentiation, and transformations are encoded.
-The format is lightweight and exact — designed to preserve identity and compositional behavior at every stage.
+## Symbolic Notation

+Symbolic Computing is an execution engine built to handle extensive computational workloads.
+At the heart of the system is ASN, a notation that preserves the symbolic form of mathematical objects for execution.

+This notation supports numbers, fractions, exponents, functions, and matrix structures — each represented in a compositional form that can be preserved, reused, and executed, with evaluation typically occurring at the boundary and resolved to the level required.

 ### Numeric Values